nhsconnect/gpconnect/pages/integration/integration_system_topologies.md

 This could be different types of consumer systems, or the same type of consumer system deployed as seperate instances.

 Please note:
-- each consumer system using GP Connect **MUST** have a unique [ASID](#spine-endpoint-terms) **for each organisation that is using it**, in order that messages flowing through Spine can be correctly identified back to the originating organisation
+- each consumer system using GP Connect **MUST** have a unique [ASID](#spine-endpoint-terms) for each organisation that is using it, in order that messages flowing through Spine can be correctly identified back to the originating organisation
-- consumer systems using the seperate MHS model each have their own [Party Key](#spine-endpoint-terms)
+- consumer systems using the seperate MHS topology each have their own [Party Key](#spine-endpoint-terms)

 # Provider Topologies #